coredns/coredns/GOVERNANCE.md

 When there are conflicting PRs for changes to a project committee member, the PR with the most binding +1 votes is merged.

+During a vote there may be several candidates running for multiple committee seat vacancies.
+Maintainers and community members should cast a single vote per vacancy (although this does not need to be enforced).
+At the end of the voting period, candidates with the most binding votes will fill the vacancies.
+In the event of a multi-way tie for a set of remaining vacancies, the candidates who have been maintainers longest have precedence.

 A project steering committee member may volunteer to step down, ending their term early.

 ## Changes in Project Governance